ammodramus (from ammos, sand, and dramein, to run) nelsoni

 I couldn’t have asked for a better view.
 I was able to study everything.
 It had a heavy, light-colored bill with a dark streak along the top.
 Its face, breast and flanks were yellow-orange.
 Its belly was white.
 There were blurred streaks on the chest and flanks.
 Its cheeks and nape were slate gray.
 Its crown was rich brown with a gray central stripe.
 The back was black with white stripes.
 The tail feathers were pointed.

 Shortly after the bird disappeared, another birder showed up.
 He introduced himself as Peter Kasper.
-I recognized him as the person who maintains the birds at Fermilab site on the internet.
+I recognized him as the person who maintains a web site on the birds of Fermilab.
 He asked me what I’d seen and wrote down the birds that he hadn’t seen.
-He told me to E-mail him if I saw anything else interesting.
+He told me to e-mail him if I saw anything else interesting.
 I thanked him for my lifer.
 He was very friendly.
 He pointed out the types of plants and flowers that attract Sharp-tails.
 He also told me he’d just seen a Harris’s Sparrow.
 I spent another hour looking for it, but had no more luck.